mykytashch/universal-toolkit/README.md

 # TypeScript Universal React Project Structure - universal_react_structure.rar

- A meticulously organized foundation for crafting feature-rich web applications using TypeScript.
-With over 80 files spanning various directories, this structure supports user authentication, profile management, messaging, admin panel controls, UI/UX customization, and more.
-Leverage TypeScript's type safety, enjoy modularity with reusable components, access scalable services, ensure robustness with testing files, and embrace global styles for customization.
-Utilize custom hooks for authentication and API interaction.
-Make use of this structure to jumpstart your web development projects.
+A well-organized base for building feature-packed websites using TypeScript.
+With 80+ files in different folders, it supports user sign-in, profile management, messaging, admin controls, and more.
+TypeScript ensures safety, reusable parts simplify work, and global styles customize looks.
+Use it to start your web projects smoothly.

 ## Contact